Peer-Reviewed Publications

 Work in Progress

-Train the World: Security Assistance and Influence in International Relations, draft book manuscript.
+Train the World: Security Assistance and the Limits of Influence, draft book manuscript.